-RIDE ONLY ON MARKED MOUNTAIN BIKE TRAILS
+ONLY RIDE ON MARKED MOUNTAIN BIKE TRAILS

 Be sure to stay on the marked routes, and do not cut across meadows, pastures, or forest floors.
 Even if there are people who find so-called “shortcuts” funny – shortcutting hurts the turf and causes great damage as well as soil erosion!
 If you are observed or caught doing so, you must expect that your ticket will be confiscated without replacement.
 As you can see, it is really important to us that no meadows, pastures or forest ground outside the marked trails are ridden on and thus damaged.

-RIDE ONLY DURING OPERATING HOURS
+ONLY DRIVE DURING OPERATING HOURS

 The wild animals also need their rest.
 Especially at dusk, wild animals forage and should not be startled.
 Therefore, respect that all trails may only be ridden during the operating hours of the bike park.
 Outside these, the routes of the bike park are closed without exception.

-CLOSE GATES & PASTURE GATES
+CLOSING GATES & PASTURE GATES

 The routes of the Bikepark Brandnertal run for the most part in the pasture area of the local Alps.
 Here grazing cattle are on the move.
 Therefore, it is important that pasture gates, barriers or gates are closed again after the passage.
 Otherwise, grazing livestock may get into areas that are dangerous to fall or become undetectable.

-DO NOT LEAVE WASTE IN NATURE
+DO NOT LEAVE ANY WASTE IN NATURE

-AVOID NOISE & BRAKE MARKS
+AVOID NOISE & SKID MARKS

 Even if one or the other trail would like to elicit a whoop – we are in the mountains and should therefore avoid noise as much as possible.
 Do not leave any traces in nature.
 On single trails, shared trails or forest roads, avoid skid marks or slipping tires at all costs.
 This damages the subsoil and very quickly leads to erosion by water.
 During the next storm, sections of road can be literally washed away.